Terms and Conditions of Sale

 3 Prices and payment

-3.1 All prices are inclusive of VAT (as applicable) and unless expressly stated otherwise are inclusive of delivery and installation charges.
+3.1 Unless otherwise stated on the order, all prices are exclusive of sales tax (as applicable) and delivery and installation charges.

-3.5 We will do all that we reasonably can to ensure that all of the information you give us when paying for the Goods is secure by using an encrypted secure payment mechanism.
-However, in the absence of negligence on our part we will not be legally responsible to you for any loss that you may suffer if a third party gains unauthorised access to any information that you give us.
+3.4 We will act reasonably to endeavour that all of the information you give us when paying for the Goods is secure by using an encrypted secure payment mechanism.
+However, in the absence of bad faith or gross negligence on our part we will not be legally responsible to you for any loss that you may suffer if a third party gains unauthorised access to any information that you give us.

-3.6 Your credit card or debit card or account will be charged when the Goods are ordered.
-If payment is not provided in full, your Goods will not be despatched and you will be informed.
+3.5 Your credit card or debit card or account will be charged when the Goods are ordered.
+If payment is not provided in full, your Goods will not be dispatched, and you will be informed.

 4 Your right to cancel this Contract, cooling off periods and distance selling regulations